Requirements on Research Data

 Horizon Europe

-Horizon Europe is the EU's framework program to promote research and innovation and it is the successor to the Horizon 2020 program.
-It obliges its researchers to ensure open access to their publications.
+Horizon Europe is the EU's framework program to promote research and innovation.
+It obliges its researchers to ensure open access to their publications and their research data.
 Since April 2025 Switzerland has the status of an associated member with regard to "Horizon Europe".

-Information by SERI on Switzerland's participation in the Horizon package
+Information by the Federal State about Switzerland's participation in the Horizon package